Deep Reinforcement Learning with Spiking Q-learning: Related Work

 Following the surrogate gradient method~\cite{lee2016training}, the spike-based backpropagation (BP) algorithm has quickly become the mainstream solution for training multi-layer SNNs~\cite{fang2021incorporating,fang2021deep}.
-As shown in several open-source frameworks of SNNs~\cite{SpikingJelly,norse2021}, the membrane voltage of non-spiking neurons is feasible to represent a continuous value in a spike-based BP method.
+Recently, Liu {\it et al.}~\cite{liu2021human} propose a direct spiking learning algorithm for the deep spiking Q-network, using a fully-connected layer to decode the firing rate into Q-value.
+Different from them, we use the membrane voltage of non-spiking neurons to represent the Q-value, so that our method can be directly applied to neuromorphic hardware (see the Section \ref{sec:analysis} for a detailed description).
+As shown in temporal coding benchmarks~\cite{cramer2020heidelberg} and open-source frameworks~\cite{SpikingJelly,norse2021}, the membrane voltage of non-spiking neurons is feasible to represent a continuous value in a spike-based BP method.
 However, how to use it to effectively train SNN with Q-learning has not been systematically studied and remains unsolved, which is the goal of this paper.